Best home cocktail maker Android Central 2021

 It comes with 12 pieces in total, including a martini shaker, muddler, strainer, bar spoon, premium double-sized 1.0, and 0.5-ounce measurement jigger tool (for measuring out ingredients versus using basic shot glasses), corkscrew, bottle opener, and ice tongs.
 To help you along, it also includes an illustrated Guide to Cocktails recipe book so you can practice and try your hand at making everything from Moscow Mules to Long Island Iced Teas.

 If you find that your guests most often opt for drinks like wine, beer, or straight spirits on ice, this set, and some practice, will allow you to serve up the odd cocktail when requested.
 Just keep the house stocked with the essential spirits and bitters, along with common juice mixes like lime juice, orange juice, and cranberry, as well as ice.
-Keep the recipe book handy and shake up cocktails on demand.
+Then, keep the recipe book handy and shake up cocktails on demand.

 - Need some know-how and recipes